French sweep all 3 races on Day 1 of Australia Sail GP - WHIZ News

 “The gusts were like bullets hitting,” he said during a TV interview.
 “Downwind when you’re going head to head with other boats, it’s full on.”

-After two light-air regattas in Dubai and Singapore, won by Australia and New Zealand, the season wraps up in the windier venues of Sydney, Christchurch and San Francisco.
+After two light-air regattas in Dubai and Singapore, won by Australia and New Zealand, the season had been set to wrap up in the windier venues of Sydney, Christchurch and San Francisco.
 The top three teams at the end of the San Francisco regatta will sail in the $1 million Grand Final.

-The U.S. team is lagging in the season standings and needs to finish strongly to have any chance of qualifying for the winner-take-all Grand Final.
+The U.S. team is lagging in the season standings and needed to finish strongly to have any chance of qualifying for the winner-take-all Grand Final.

 More AP sports: https://apnews.com/hub/sports and https://twitter.com/AP_Sports